Monday, December 22, 2025

 National Council’s Sarpang MP

 National Council’s Sarpang MP repeatedly called for better salaries and improved livelihood support for civil servants and private sector in the National Council today.
 He said doing so could help address major corruption vulnerabilities in the country.
-This was raised during the council’s deliberation on the Anti-Corruption Commission’s Review Report 2024–2025 today.
+This was raised during the council’s deliberation on the Review Report of Anti-Corruption Commission’s Annual Report 2024–2025 today.

 During the session, the MP highlighted how financial strain increases the risk of corruption, including embezzlement, bribery, and abuse of function.